 He was faculty liaison at the free experimental art school BHQFU (2014-2017) running the MFU:NYC (Fall 2016) and MFU: MIAMI (Spring 2017) seminar and fellowship, and teaching: "Radical Pedagogy Working Group" (Spring 2016); "Emotional Formalism" (Fall 2015); "Color Feelings" (with Nathlie Provosty, Spring 2015); "Object Relations" (Fall 2014) and "Object Lessons" (Spring 2014).

-He co-edited the volumes TELL ME SOMETHING GOOD: Artist Interviews from the Brooklyn Rail (with Lucas Zwirner; David Zwirner Books, Fall 2017) and FOR BILL, ANYTHING: Words and Images for Bill Berkson (with Isabelle Sorrell; Pressed Wafer, 2015), and has guest edited issues of the Brooklyn Rail (February 2015) and Miami Rail (Summer 2017, Summer 2016, and Fall 2014) and Riot of Perfume (Summer 2018).
+He co-edited the volumes TELL ME SOMETHING GOOD: Artist Interviews from the Brooklyn Rail (with Lucas Zwirner; David Zwirner Books, Fall 2017) and FOR BILL, ANYTHING: Words and Images for Bill Berkson (with Isabelle Sorrell; Pressed Wafer, 2015), and has guest edited issues of the Brooklyn Rail (February 2015) and Miami Rail (Fall and Summer 2017, Summer 2016, and Fall 2014) and Riot of Perfume (Summer 2018).

 In 2012-13 he ran the collaborative exhibition space 1:1 (with artists Leigha Mason, Alex Sloane and Whitney Vangrin) at 121 Essex Street, NYC, and curated the exhibitions NITE TIDE I & II (Summer 2014) at Nina Johnson (formerly Gallery Diet) in Miami, Fl.

 He has been a fellow at the Robert Rauschenberg Foundation (Fall 2014) and the Key West Literary Seminar (Summer 2017) residencies.